 Note: Books are not peer reviewed.
 While they may be scholarly and go through an editorial process, content published in books does not go through the same peer-review process that journal articles go through.

-All of the books in the Walden Library are digital.
+All of the books in the Walden Library are digital, or ebooks.
 Here is an example of what a book may look like in the Library databases:

 Book reference citations can be some of the shortest reference citations that you'll see.
 Here are a few clues that will help you pick out book reference citations:

-While there are many different styles for citing books, in APA 6th, a book reference citation follows this general format:
+While there are many different styles for citing books, in APA 7th, an ebook reference citation follows this general format:

 Here is an example: